Seyne: Geography

 The village sits at an altitude of 1260 m.
 The Seyne Valley, known for its rich soil, is nicknamed the Swiss Provençal.

 The only river to run through the village is the Blanche, a tributary of the Durance.

 The local area is made up of 2800 ha of woodland and forests.

 Communication and transport

 Seyne is situated on the D900 road, between the neighbouring communes of Le Vernet and Selonnet.
 The road runs from Digne in the south, all the way to the Maddalena Pass on the Italian-French border.
 The nearest SNCF railway station is the Gare de Digne.

+Climate

 Toponymy

 The name of the village, as it appeared for the first time in 1147 (in Sedena), is thought to refer to the Gallic tribe of the Adanates, or to be built on the root *Sed-, for rock, according to Charles Rostaing.
 According to Bénédicte and Jean-Jacques Fénie, the name comes from a Pre-Celtic root oronym (mountain toponym), *Sed-.
 The municipality is named Sanha in the Vivaro-Alpine dialect and Provençal dialect of the classical norm, and Sagno in the Mistralian norm.